lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         [Back to Contents](#contents)

-        Reference to connector type for which this action was written.
+        Reference to a connector type for which this action was written.
 System actions will be performed in the context of the connector type, for which scripting environment will be built.

-        You GET the connector type in "connectorRef.connectorName" in the core connector configuration JSON received from the `/openidm/system?_action=availableConnectors` endpoint.
-This name will be saved in the final connection configuration.

-        You can populate "systemType" key with a regular expression matching "connectorRef.connectorName".
+        The value for this key corresponds to the "connectorRef.connectorName" value in the connection configuration, and you can populate it with a matching regular expression.
 If "systemType" does not match "connectorRef.connectorName", the action will not be executed when the parent system action is requested.

         Consider the aforementioned example:

-        *  The system type for both actions, ".*ScriptedConnector", matches the connector name, "org.forgerock.openicf.connectors.groovy.ScriptedConnector".
+        * The system type for both actions is ".*ScriptedConnector", which matches the connector name, "org.forgerock.openicf.connectors.groovy.ScriptedConnector".

-        * Therefore, when "script-1" system action is requested, both ot its actions will return results:
+        * Therefore, when "script-1" system action is requested, both ot its actions will return results.

+            For example:

             ```json
             {
                 "actions": [
                     {
                         "result": "[arg1:Arg1, param1:Param1, operation:RUNSCRIPTONCONNECTOR, options:OperationOptions: {CAUD_TRANSACTION_ID:1674597149435-ad859d99bf71003de8ae-19623/0/1}, configuration:org.forgerock.openicf.connectors.groovy.ScriptedConfiguration@213027ec, log:org.identityconnectors.common.logging.Log@41b1ffbf]"
                     },
                     {
                         "result": 4
                     }
                 ]
             }
             ```

-        To run an action on a connector of different type, you will need a matching "systemType" value.
+        To run an action on a connector of a different type, you will need a matching "systemType" value.

         For example: